Kyungpook National University: Campus

-Kyungpook National University has four campuses across the Daegu metropolitan city and North Gyeongsang Province:
+Kyungpook National University operates across four campuses in the Daegu metropolitan area, North Gyeongsang Province, and an overseas branch in Vietnam.

-Daegu Main Campus
+Main campus

-The main campus, established in 1946, houses major engineering and science schools and is located in the Buk-gu area of Daegu.
+The main campus, established in 1946 in the Sangyeok-dong area of Buk-gu, houses the university's major engineering and natural science colleges together with its central administrative offices.

-Sangju Campus
+Sangju campus

-Integrated with Kyungpook National University in 2010, the Sangju Campus includes two colleges, 19 departments, and various graduate schools.
-It features unique facilities such as a ranch and an animal hospital.
+The Sangju campus was integrated into Kyungpook National University in 2010.
+It comprises two colleges and nineteen departments, along with several graduate schools, and includes specialized facilities such as a ranch and an animal hospital.

-Dongin Medical Campus
+Dongin medical campus

-Located in central Daegu, this campus houses the medical, nursing, and dental schools.
-The medical school recently celebrated its 100th anniversary and includes Kyungpook National University Hospital, providing practical experience for students.
+Located in central Daegu, the Dongin campus houses the university's schools of medicine, nursing, and dentistry.
+The School of Medicine, whose origins trace to 1923, recently marked its 100th anniversary, and works in coordination with Kyungpook National University Hospital, which provides clinical training for students.

-Chilgok Medical Campus
+Chilgok medical campus

-Established in 2011, this campus focuses on providing medical services, particularly in cancer treatment, geriatrics, and pediatrics.
+Established in 2011, this campus focuses on medical services, particularly cancer treatment, geriatrics, and pediatrics.